EagleEye1107/MRI-brain-images-dataset-preprocessing/README.md

 # MRI-brain-images-dataset-preprocessing
 Magnetic Resonance Imaging (MRI) of the brain is one of the most prevalent image acquisitions performed in the diagnostic centers and hospitals.
 The acquisition of a brain MRI scan is noninvasive and nondestructive.
-It involves yielding an arbitrary cross‐section of the brain without radiation exposure. \n
+It involves yielding an arbitrary cross‐section of the brain without radiation exposure. /n
-Brain MRIs demonstrate superior soft‐tissue contrast, high spatial resolution, and reveal the detailed anatomical structures of brains. \n
+Brain MRIs demonstrate superior soft‐tissue contrast, high spatial resolution, and reveal the detailed anatomical structures of brains. /n
 The aim of this project, is to know how to improve the quality of MRI brain images by preprocessing them and prepare the dataset for Machine Learning &amp; Data Mining process.

 ![An example of an MRI Brain image](MRI_Brain_Image_Example.jpg)